Who are we?

 When will we contact you?

-- The personal details you provide us may be used to keep you updated about the proposals contained in [public consultation detail].
+- The personal details you provide us may be used to keep you updated about the proposals discussed at our consultation event.
 We may do this by letter, telephone or email.

-- We may contact you regarding any feedback that you have provided about the [public consultation detail]
+- We may contact you regarding any feedback that you have provided about the proposals at the consultation event.

 What rights do you have over the information we hold on you?